sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | Production Code | yes         | yes          | no         |
 +-----------------+-------------+--------------+------------+

-The ``CodeCoverageIgnore`` attribute can be used in production code to to :ref:`ignore <code-coverage.ignoring-code-blocks>` a class or method for code coverage.
+The ``CodeCoverageIgnore`` attribute can be used in production code to :ref:`ignore <code-coverage.ignoring-code-blocks>` a class or method for code coverage.

 .. admonition:: Warning